To get your ideas across, you need to be simple and use stories.

 The Curse of Knowledge can get in the way.
 Chip and Dan provide an example:

-Chip and Dan contrast the CEO with John F. Kennedy:
+Chip and Dan contrast how a CEO would talk about a trip to the moon vs. John F. Kennedy:

 If JFK Were a CEO

 Chip and Dan give an example how John F. Kennedy’s speech might have gone if he was a CEO:

 “Had John F. Kennedy been a CEO, he would have said, ‘Our mission is to become the international leader in the space industry through maximum team-centered innovation and strategically target aerospace initiatives.’

 Fortunately, JFK was more intuitive than a modern-day CEO; he knew that opaque, abstract missions don’t captivate and inspire people.

 The moon mission was a classic case of a communicator’s dodging the Curse of Knowledge.
 It was a brilliant and beautiful idea — a single idea that motivated the actions of millions of people for a decade.”